AdobeDocs/commerce-php/src/pages/developer/components/proxies.md

 ---
-group: php-developer-guide
-subgroup: 99_Module Development
-title: Proxies
+title: Proxies | Commerce PHP Extensions
-menu_title: Proxies
-menu_order: 7
+description: Use proxies to instantiate injectable classes in your Adobe Commerce and Magento Open Source extenions.
 contributor_name: Classy Llama
 contributor_link: http://www.classyllama.com/
 ---

+# Proxies

 The Adobe Commerce and Magento Open Source [constructor injection pattern](dependency-injection.md#constructor-injection) enables you to flexibly manage your class dependencies.
 However, constructor injection also means that a chain reaction of object instantiation is often the result when you create an object.
 (The original object has dependencies that have dependencies, and those objects have dependencies, and so on.)